 If you don’t get 2/5, you have failed the test and must retake it to pass.

-To get a higher level, you’ll need to get the same score on both parts of the exam.
+You’ll need to get the same score on both parts of the exam to get a higher level.
 Your certificate will be based on your lowest mark if you score higher on oral or written tests.

 You can validate your certificate electronically on the CELPE-Bras website.